 However, finding the optimal frequency and power assignment which maximizes (2) is non-trivial.
-The interdependency makes the problem coupled and difficult to solve by traditional optimization methods [22].
-A combination of (p, f) is named a profile and a naive approach to solve the problem is to investigate all profiles exhaustively.
+The interdependency makes the problem coupled and difficult to solve by traditional optimization methods [15].
+A combination of (\mathbf{p}, \mathbf{f}) is named a profile and a naive approach to solve the problem is to investigate all profiles exhaustively.
 However, this is impossible in practice.
 For example, in a medium-size wireless mesh access network with 20 APs where each has 3 frequency channels and 10 power levels, the search space is $(3 \times 10)^{20}$ profiles!
 Obviously, the centralized algorithms are not favorable in the wireless mesh access network due to the scalability concern.
-Moreover, the traditional site-planning methods are not feasible either.
-For example, the network administrator may want to add more APs when more users are joining the network or disable some APs where the associated users fail to pay the bill.
-The network topology is not static, although the change takes place slowly.
-Therefore, the demand for adaptability and light computation burden requires a decentralized solution for the throughput maximization problem.
 Next, we will introduce a decentralized negotiation-based throughput maximization algorithm, from a game-theoretical perspective.